 - In December 2019, the Air Quality Control Commission approved new rules under Senate Bill 19-181 to further tighten emissions of methane from the oil and gas industry.
 It will be considering additional rules in 2020.

-- In December 2019, Governor Polis signed an Executive Order focused on state government’s commitment to reducing greenhouse gas emissions and making government operations more energy efficient and sustainable.
-The Executive Order’s goals center around reducing greenhouse gas emissions across state government by at least 10 percent below 2014-15 levels by 2022-23.
+- In December 2019, Governor Polis signed Executive Order D 2019-016 extending the state government’s commitment to reducing greenhouse gas emissions and making government operations more energy efficient and sustainable.
+The Executive Order’s goals focus on reducing greenhouse gas emissions across state government by at least 10 percent below 2014-15 levels by 2022-23.
 To accomplish this goal, the executive order establishes more targeted efforts in energy efficiency, renewable energy and fleet management.

 - In 2018 Colorado signed on to the U.S. Climate Alliance's Natural and Working Lands Challenge.
 Colorado commits to managing natural and working lands, including forests, farms, rangelands and wetlands to be resilient carbon sinks and to protect the communities, economies and ecosystems that depend on them.